-Three Reasons Why ‘The Pill’ Is Not An Effective Treatment For PCOS
+‘The Pill’ Might Give you a Bleed but It’s Not An Effective Treatment For PCOS

-Have you been prescribed ‘the pill’ or another form of hormonal contraception as a treatment for PCOS, either to reduce testosterone or to ‘regulate your period’?
+Have you been prescribed ‘the pill’ or another form of hormonal contraception as a treatment for PCOS, either to ‘regulate your cycle’’?

 Unbeknownst to most women, the pill can actually cause insulin resistance – a huge contributory factor in worsening PCOS symptoms.
 Studies have shown that the pill causes a 30-40% reduction in insulin sensitivity and also stops exercise from improving insulin sensitivity.

 Insulin resistance is also known as prediabetes.
 High insulin levels stimulate the ovaries to overproduce testosterone.
 These higher levels of testosterone cause PCOS.

 High insulin levels also directly cause symptoms associated with PCOS, such as hirsutism.
 Insulin gets into the hair follicles on the face, back, and chest, causing abnormal facial hair growth.

 The pill also causes a chronic increase in Luteinizing Hormone (LH), which stops ovulation, thereby reducing your likelihood of getting pregnant.
 LH and another hormone called Follicle-Stimulating Hormone (FSH) are the little known hormones that control ovulation.

 If LH is too high then the ratio of LH to FSH is unbalanced.
 The result of this is that an egg won’t be released.
 What this means is that the pill can actually ‘cause’ PCOS for some women.

 The Pill Doesn’t Treat the Cause of High Testosterone